 Shrugging her shoulders, Ava sighed.
 “You could be right but Porn could be right too.”

 The three fell silent.
 They really didn’t care what type of call it was or why Garrett was “dressed” nice.
 They just liked to make a big deal out of small things to sometimes spice up their lives.
 They all knew when they were doing it and knew when it was useless to continue.

 “Sorry.
 Business,” Garrett said as he returned to his spot.

 “Is everything okay?”
 Ava asked, knowing that Garrett’s business was his life.
 They had one rule when they were together and that was all cell phones had to be off or on silent and put away.
 The only who didn’t have to abide by the rule was Garrett, but his rule was only business calls could be answered and he rarely had to answer his phone for that reason.

 “There was a glitch in one of the systems.
 They just wanted to let me know about it and said they would call back with any significant problems.”

 Smiling, Garrett shook his head.
 “Sorry to let you down.
 I work too much to expect someone to be there for me.”

 “You have always been the exception to the rule,” Garrett said to Ava.

 Walsh smiled.
-He use to be jealous of Garrett, but now more than ever he knew that Ava would always be there for him.
+He once was jealous of Garrett, but now more than ever he knew that Ava would always be there for him.
 He did love her but he felt that Garrett might have loved her more.
 He was after all, the only one who was constantly looking out and taking care of her.
 Be it consciously or not, he had become her protector and her knight in shining armor.
 Walsh couldn’t fault Garrett for that.
-He could only praise it, as it was a role he could obviously never really fulfill.
+He could only praise him, as it was a role he could obviously never really fulfill.

 “Ava,” Mo said as she placed a pitcher of water on the coffee table.